indigo-dc/ansible-role-ophidia-cluster/README.md

 6. compute_subnet: subnetwork for Ophidia io-compute nodes
 7. mysql_subnet: subnetwork for Ophidia io-compute nodes (for database grant)
 8. deploy_type: type of deployment ('install' or 'configure')
-9. slurm_nodes_name: prefix for io-compute nodes
-10. slurm_nodes_ips: list of IPs of io-compute nodes
+9. io_nodes_ips: list of IPs of io-compute nodes
-11. node_type: type of node ('server' or 'io')
+10. node_type: type of node ('server' or 'io')

 Dependencies
 ------------